awsdocs/aws-organizations-docs/doc_source/orgs_manage_ous.md

 ## Deleting an OU<a name="delete-ou"></a>

-When signed in to your organization's master account, you can delete OUs that you no longer need\.
+When signed in to your organization's management account, you can delete OUs that you no longer need\.
 First, you must move all accounts out of the OU and any child OUs, and then you can delete the child OUs\.

 **Minimum permissions**
 To delete an OU, you must have the following permissions: